Last updated: 9 September 2020

 Bank details (if you want to set up a direct debit)

 Most of this information will be on your most recent utility bill, or you can contact the current supplier if you’re unsure.
+If you’ve just moved into the property, check out our guide to moving home to get the information you need.

 Do you have a prepayment meter installed in your rental property?
 Many landlords place these in their properties to avoid any issues with tenants falling behind on payments.
 They have no right to stop you from replacing a prepayment meter with a normal meter when you change energy suppliers.
 Standard meters offer better, more competitive rates than what would be available to you with a prepayment plan.
 It’s recommended to notify your landlord first, and you might have to put the original meter back when you move out at the end of the tenancy.
 This is because changing meters could qualify as altering the property.